Lead Statuses – How to use them, best practices and what not to do!

 In this situation, it is much better to create a new custom text field to represent the campaign, say ‘CAMPAIGN NAME’.
 Give it the value ‘HIGH VALUE JAN 2020’.
 You can then filter on the custom field, add it as a column in your contacts view and off you go with your call task queues!

 B. Make the names Obvious.
-What’s in a Name? (
+What’s in a Name?
+(Lead Status name)

 May sound like an obvious one, but I’ve seen some very generic and ambiguous lead statuses where people have even used acronyms as lead statuses.
-Ensure that the lead status names are obvious and easy to understand. * You still need to describe your lead statuses in a docuemt so the wholeteam have a common understanding.
+Ensure that the lead status names are obvious and easy to understand. * You still need to describe your lead statuses in a document so the whole team have a common understanding.
 Just a side note, I did see a contact filter called ‘FILTER 1′ and FILTER 2’

 C. Assign a Hubspot Administrator